-Our interpretation of the term 'hurst' found in village names in Sussex is derived from hyrst
+Our interpretation of the term 'hurst' found in village names in Sussex is derived from a word hyrst

 be in the approximate area of Andredsweald in the south east, and along the North Wales, English border.